Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 • Youth Risk Behavior Surveillance System (YRBS)

-The New Jersey Violent Death Reporting System was established and is maintained through a cooperative agreement with the federal Centers for Disease Control and Prevention (CDC).
+The New Jersey Violent Death Reporting System (NJVDRS) and New Jersey State Unintentional Drug Overdose Reporting System (NJSUDORS) were established and are maintained through cooperative agreements with the federal Centers for Disease Control and Prevention (CDC).

 Other Data Resources